ajeetraina/redis/3/counting/concept/README.md

 # Creating and Managing Strings

+Redis is an open-source, in-memory key-value data store.
+In Redis, strings are the most basic type of value you can create and manage.

 Keys that hold strings can only hold one value; you cannot store more than one string in a single key.
 However, strings in Redis are binary-safe, meaning a Redis string can hold any kind of data, from alphanumeric characters to JPEG images.
 The only limit is that strings must be 512 MB long or less.

 To create a string, use the set command.
 For example, the following set command creates a key named key_Welcome1 that holds the string "Howdy":